hbowie/notenik-KB/Menu Commands for Creating New Collections.md

 Title:  Menu Commands for Creating New Collections

-Tags:   levels-outline.2 Creating and Tailoring a Collection of Notes.2 New Collection Menu Commands
+Tags:   levels-outline.2 Creating and Tailoring a Collection of Notes.2 Menu Commands for Creating New Collections

 Timestamp: 20210618014454